Binion Hoard: Arrests and convictions

 Police were able to connect Binion's girlfriend, a former topless dancer named Sandy Murphy, to the theft of the silver.
 She was arrested on charges of stealing Binion's buried treasure.
-The police were able to romantically link her to Richard Tabish, who had been previously arrested for stealing the silver.
+The police were able to link her romantically to Richard Tabish, who had been previously arrested for stealing the silver.
 Tabish, a trucking contractor and a convicted felon, became a suspect when he was seen by a sheriff's deputy removing the treasure from an in-ground safe on Binion's lot in Pahrump just two days after his death.
 In the early morning hours on September 19, 1998, Nye County sheriff's deputies discovered Tabish and other men digging in the vacant lot where Binion had buried his silver and when questioned Tabish said that Binion asked him to get the silver, in the event of his death, and give it to his daughter.
 He and three others were arrested at 3am that same day.

 The Washington Post reported that the day before Binion died, his physician, Enrique LaCoya, gave Binion a prescription for the drug Xanax.
 On the evening of the 16th, a drug dealer told investigators that he had sold Binion heroin in the past; he reported that Binion purchased twelve balloons filled with tar heroin.
 The dealer stated that Binion always smoked the drug, and never ingested it because of the bitter taste of tar heroin.
 That same day, Binion reportedly told his lawyer Jim Brown "Take Sandy out of the will, if she doesn't kill me tonight.
 If I am dead, you will know what happened."

 On June 24, 1999, Sandy Murphy and Richard Tabish were arrested and charged with the murder of Ted Binion.
 The two were arrested at a grocery store in Henderson, Nevada.
 The two were transported to the Clark County Detention Center in Las Vegas, where they were held without bail.
 The four men who assisted Richard Tabish in removing the silver were arrested the same day.

 In May 2000, Murphy and Tabish were convicted of Binion's murder and sentenced to life in prison.
 In October 2000, four other men were convicted of grand larceny for helping Tabish dig up the treasure.
 In all, six people were convicted for the theft of the Binion hoard.
 Ted Binion added Murphy to his will two months before his death; the will awarded Murphy his home, which was valued at US$900,000, its contents, and US$300,000.
 After Murphy's conviction for Binion's murder, Nevada state law did not allow her to inherit any part of his estate.